Anson Goodyear: Philanthropy

-By the time of his death, Goodyear donated nearly 300 artworks to the Albright-Knox in Buffalo, NY.
+By the time of his death, Goodyear donated nearly 300 artworks to the Albright-Knox in Buffalo, New York.
 He also bequeathed many important works, including Giacomo Balla’s Dinamismo di un Cane al Guinzaglio (Dynamism of a Dog on a Leash), 1912; Salvador Dalí’s The Transparent Simulacrum of the Feigned Image, 1938; and Frida Kahlo’s Self-Portrait with Monkey, 1938.
 Shortly before his death, the museum established the A. Conger Goodyear Fund for the acquisition of new artwork, greatly enhancing its ability to grow its collection in the years to come.

 He was a close friend of actress and theater producer Katharine Cornell, also from Buffalo.
-Upon her death in 1974, she bequeathed part of her foundation's assets to MoMA in his honor.
+Upon her death in 1974, she bequeathed part of her foundation's assets to Museum of Modern Art (MoMA) in his honor.
 Goodyear was also a director of the Buffalo Academy of Fine Arts, an honorary governor of the New York Hospital, and a donor to Dartmouth College.
 He was also a member of the Saturn Club in Buffalo.
 A friend of Ernest N. Harmon, Conger also made donations to Norwich University, and Norwich's Goodyear Hall is named for him.